Resources

 kubectl get nodes

-# Replace <GPU_NODE_NAME> with one of your GPU node names
+# Inspect your specific GPU node

 kubectl describe node <GPU-NODE-NAME>